Travelling Abroad with Green Card in 2025 | Complete Guide

 Traveling With a Green Card – Possible Complications

-While you are permitted to come and go as you please under green card status, there are some complications that can arise if certain aspects are not considered before leaving.
+Can you travel with your green card?
+Yes, but while you can come and go as you please under green card status, you should be aware of complications that can arise if certain aspects are not considered before leaving.
 Here are some things to keep in mind as you plan to travel with a green card.

 Inadmissibility